-- (1) Figure includes RSUs, PSUs and DSUs but does not include the dividend equivalent rights associated therewith.
-Please see "Compensation Discussion and Analysis Long-Term Equity Incentives Dividend Equivalent Rights."
-All RSU and PSU grants to NEOs were made on March 15, 2022.
-DSUs granted as part of the Executive NRSP program are included in the above. - (2) Mr. Wilson elected to receive 10% of his 2022 cash bonus in DSUs.
+(1) Figure includes RSUs, PSUs and DSUs but does not include the dividend equivalent rights associated therewith.
+Please see "Compensation Discussion and Analysis - Long-Term Equity Incentives - Dividend Equivalent Rights".
+All RSU and PSU grants to NEOs were made on March 15, 2023.
+DSUs granted as part of the Executive SNRSP program are included in the above.